Fjallraven Kaipak 28 Backpack Review

 G-1000 Heavy Duty Eco S – Robust Outer Material

 If you know Fjallraven, then G-1000 means something, doesn’t it?
 This substance is used by the manufacturer in almost all products.
-It is robust, breathable, windproof and can be protected even better against wind and weather by applying Greenland’s own wax.
+It is robust, breathable and windproof.
+It can be protected even better against wind and weather by applying Greenland’s own wax.

 Fjallraven Kaipak 28 Outer Material